 Reel Reservations: Cinematic Indigenous Sovereignty Series

-Reel Reservations was a series of Indigenous films that show over the course of the festival.
-Unless otherwise stated, screenings took place at the Vancity Theatre at 1181 Seymour Street in downtown Vancouver.
-A Question & Answer session followed each screening.
+Reel Reservations is a series of Indigenous films that show over the course of the festival.
+Movies in 2019 are listed below.

 Other Festival Events